mirzaghaderi/shiny_rtpcr/README.md

 #### NOTE 3

-Your data table may also include a column of technical replicates. in this case, the technical replicate column should be located immediately after the biological replicate column.
-In this case, the `meanTech` tab should be applied first to calculate the mean of the technical replicates.
-The resulting collapsed table is then used as the input for expression analysis. see the samople data in the `meanTech` tab.
+Your data table may also include a column of technical replicates. in this case, the technical replicate column should be located immediately after the biological replicate column. for such a data set, the `meanTech` tab should be applied first to calculate the mean of the technical replicates.
+The resulting collapsed table is then used as the input for expression analysis. see the sample data in the `meanTech` tab.